Callum Howe: Lincoln City

 On 15 July 2015, Howe signed a one-year contract with Lincoln City after impressing manager Chris Moyses on trial.
 He became a first-team regular at Sincil Bank during the 2015–16 season, making 31 appearances.
 On 25 August 2016, he joined Southport on a one-month loan after "Sandgrounders" defender Chris Doyle picked up a long-term knee injury.
 He played 18 games for Steve Burr's Southport, and after returning to Lincoln he went on to feature 13 times in the latter half of the 2016–17 season as the club regained promotion to the English Football League after finishing as champions of the National League.

 In June 2017, he signed a 12-month contract extension with Lincoln.
 However, "Imps" manager Danny Cowley stated that he was happy with the centre-back options in Luke Waterfall, Sean Raggett, Robert Dickie and Michael Bostwick, so would look to loan Howe out so that he could find first-team football elsewhere.
 On 15 August 2017, he joined National League side Eastleigh on a five-month loan deal, with the "Spitfires" missing both Réda Johnson and Ryan Cresswell due to injury.
 Manager Richard Hill said that: "I've known Callum and been a big admirer of his for quite a while, he and [centre-back] Boycey played together at Scunthorpe – in fact they're best mates".
 He went on to serve as club captain, scoring four goals in 28 matches, and upon being recalled by Lincoln in January, Eastleigh boss Andy Hessenthaler said that "he's been great, in the last couple of weeks especially".

 Port Vale

 On 31 January 2018, Howe joined Port Vale for an undisclosed fee, signing an 18-month contract.
 Manager Neil Aspin had also signed centre-backs Charlie Raglan and Kyle Howkins on loan earlier in the day.
 He was transfer-listed at the end of the 2017–18 season after making just three appearances for the "Valiants".

 Harrogate Town

-On 25 May 2018, Howe was sold on to National League newcomers Harrogate Town for a "small fee".
+On 25 May 2018, Howe was sold to National League newcomers Harrogate Town for a "small fee".
 He scored nine goals from 48 appearances during the 2018–19 season, helping Simon Weaver's Town to reach the play-offs, where they were beaten 3–1 at AFC Fylde at the quarter-final stage.
 He was named as Harrogate's Players' Player of the Season.